 Manuscript format: get your novel ready for submission

-So, don’t give them a reason to reject your manuscript without even reading it.
+So, don’t give the literary agents or the publishers a reason to reject your manuscript without even reading it.
 Give yourself the best chance by making it tidy, presentable and professional looking by using the proper manuscript format.

 This is one time that you don’t want to stand out from the crowd!